jcrevoisier/jcrevoisier/README.md

 Senior Backend & AI Engineer.
-Most of my work is private - backend and multi-agent AI systems in startups.
+Most of my work is in private company repositories.

-LinkedIn: linkedin.com/in/crevoisierjerome
+LinkedIn: **linkedin.com/in/crevoisierjerome**